Azure-Samples/hdinsight-migration/ClouderaMigration/Instructions/3-SparkMigration.md

 1. Perform the steps in the document [Create the user assigned managed identity](../../CommonTasks/CreateUserManagedIdentity.md)

-### Create and populate the SQL database for Hive
+### Create the SQL database for Hive

 ---

 **NOTE:**

-Only perform the tasks in this section if you haven't performed Hive Migration exercise, otherwise skip to the task [Create the Spark cluster](#Create-the-Spark-cluster).
+Only perform the task in this section if you haven't performed Hive Migration exercise, otherwise skip to the task [Create the Spark cluster](#Create-the-Spark-cluster).

 ---

 1. Perform the steps in the document [Create the SQL database](../../CommonTasks/CreateSQLDatabase.md)

-1. Perform the steps in the document [Populate the SQL database](../../CommonTasks/PopulateSQLDatabase.md)

 ### Create the Spark cluster